Nutrition Habit 1: No Fake Food

 That depends on a lot of factors.
 First, are you doing all the other 8 habits?
 I find that if I’m consistently juicing, eating five to ten servings of veggies, intaking probiotic foods, eating a free range protein source at each meal, and eating more fibrous beans, I really don’t have much room for grains in my diet and the little bit of sprouted rice or organic sourdough I’m consuming really doesn’t matter.

-Now, if you have any inflammatory symptoms or diseases then you should consider eliminating all grains (Wheat, Rye, Barley, Corn, Oats, Sorghum, Rice) to give your body a chance to eliminate all possible grain allergens.
+Now, if you have any inflammatory diseases (or symptoms of inflammation) then you should consider eliminating all grains (Wheat, Rye, Barley, Corn, Oats, Sorghum, Rice) to give your body a chance to eliminate all possible grain allergens.
 This would also include cornstarch, potato flour, tapioca starch, and rice flour (most of which are found in gluten-free recipes so read your labels).

 The idea when you go grain free is that now your diet should only consist of vegetables, meat, fish, nuts, and beans.